Monstroe/CNetworkingSolution/README.md

 # CNetworkingSolution

-Higher level abstracted networking system for multiplayer games.
+High level modular networking system for multiplayer games.
 Relies on a specific transport.
 After years of networking debates, this is the singularity.

 ## Features